Mission: Impossible vs. the Mob

 Mission: Impossible vs. the Mob is a 1969 American spy film.
 It is the first film based on the television series Mission: Impossible, consisting of a compilation of a two-part episode of the original series from 1967 titled "The Council".

-The film was released in parts of Europe and Australia.
+The film was released in parts of Europe, Australia and Japan.
 Theatrical posters were released for its screening in Australia.

+Plot

+By taking over honest businesses, a criminal enterprise headed by Frank Wayne is corrupting the nation’s economy by depositing millions of dollars into Swiss bank accounts, causing an intolerable drain of U.S. gold reserves.
+In order to get the syndicate’s records, turn them over to the proper authorities, and put an end to the organization, Rollin poses as Wayne, and Jim poses as an ambitious prosecutor.